DenchiSoft/VTubeStudio/README.md

 **Note:** The terms visual effects, VFX and post-processing effects are used interchangeably in this document.

 VTube Studio has built-in post-processing, allowing you to add visual effects directly to the scene.
 This is available on Windows and macOS.
-For more information, check the page ["Visual Effects"](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects).
+For more information, check the page [&#34;Visual Effects&#34;](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects).

 Using the `PostProcessingUpdateRequest`, you can control the post-processing system.
 You can turn it on/off, load/unload presets or even control individual config items directly and in detail (colors, strengthts, etc.).

 This update can only be sent if no windows related to post-processing configuration are open.
 Otherwise, the error `PostProcessingUpdateReqestCannotUpdateRightNow` will be returned.
-For all errors this request can return, see ["ErrorsID.cs"](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs).
+For all errors this request can return, see [&#34;ErrorsID.cs&#34;](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs).

 Use `postProcessingOn` to turn post-processing on or off globally.
 This does the same as toggling the post-processing toggle on the VTS UI.
 You can set presets or individual config values even when turning post-processing off with the same request.
 The values will still be set but nothing will happen on screen.
 When opening the post-processing config window in VTube Studio, you will see that your requested values have been set and will be visible once post-processing is turned on.
 Keep in mind that if you set a preset but turn off post-processing with the same request, all values from the preset will still be set but the preset will not be shown as active on the UI because technically it is no longer "active".
 All values from the preset will be visible once post-processing is turned on again.

 You can set values for post-processing config items using two methods:

 * Set a post-processing preset: Set `setPostProcessingPreset` to `true` and provide the preset name in the `presetToSet` field (just the preset name without the file extension).
 If the preset doesn't exist, the error `PostProcessingUpdateRequestPresetFileLoadFailed` is returned.
 * Set individual config values: Set `setPostProcessingValues` to `true` and provide a list of config key/values in the `postProcessingValues` array.